 Voices of Incarceration addresses the problem of “attention violence,” so named by civil rights activist Reverend William Barber II, describing how we turn our eyes away from the experiences of people who need it most.
 More than 70 million Americans bear the marks of the criminal justice system, and they—and their families—have been victims of that “attention violence.”
 This elective aims to turn the light of our shared attention upon them: their individual experiences, as well as the systems, beliefs and practices that created our current era of mass incarceration.
 Many forces converge to give America the highest incarceration rate in the world, from policing, to policy, to the justice system, to the emphasis on “correction” rather than “rehabilitation.”
 We’ll read the work of scholars and citizens in custody, and of oral historians and politicians.
 We’ll listen to podcasts and interviews, and we’ll meet with speakers who have been released back into their communities after spending decades under the surveillance of the state.
 Students will also work with The Beat Within, the Prison University Project and Restore Justice, organizations that are working to change the experience of citizens-in-custody by amplifying their voices, offering higher education and changing policy. (½ credit that can count toward English requirement or toward Service Learning 12 requirement) (Juniors and Seniors only)

 UAS British Literature: Breaking Boundaries explores the work of British writers of the late 19th and 20th centuries who were the inheritors of a literary tradition that included gender-bending Shakespeare and the wild Romantics.
 Partly through the influence of these writers, the word “queer” began to shift in meaning; while social conventions might be rigid, literature and life suggested a more fluid, complex reality.
 In 1928, Virginia Woolf published a novel with a gender-shifting protagonist whose various lifelines span four centuries; as Orlando puts it, “I’m sick to death of this particular life.
 I want another.”
 Using Orlando as the central text, we will explore questions and definitions of identity, agency, self-expression, gender and sexuality in the works of authors who resisted easy or reductive labels and rejected comfortable conventions.
 We will place these authors in the context of their times, addressing historical and literary game-changers who pushed against boundaries and binaries to find more authentic, less defined spaces.
-Authors and works in addition to Woolf’s Orlando may include: Wuthering Heights (Emily Brontë), The Well of Loneliness (Radclyffe Hall), The Bell (Iris Murdoch), poetry (Mina Loy), and short fiction (E.M.
-Forster, Oscar Wilde), as well as some nonfiction (John Stuart Mill, Mary Wollstonecraft, and Nigel Nicolson.)
+Authors and works in addition to Woolf’s Orlando may include The Bell (Iris Murdoch) and Maurice (E.M.
+Forster), as well as some shorter works of fiction and nonfiction.
 (1/2 credit)

 UAS Faulkner introduces students to the tragic and lyrical vision at the heart of William Faulkner’s best and most difficult novels and stories.
 Faulkner writes about the American South – the parochial anxieties and legacies and contradictions of the “Lost Cause” culture – but also about the moral calamities intrinsic to southern (and, by extension, American) history, chiefly but not uniquely racism and slavery.
 A deft storyteller, as well as a searching and profound philosopher, Faulkner lures us through the troubled waters of our nation’s past as a way of attending to the less circumscribed domain we call the human condition.
 The course features the novels The Sound and the Fury and Absalom, Absalom!, the novella The Bear and 10 short stories.
 (1/2 credit)